 YouTube: Reina Imagawa

-A messy list of artists who inspire her.
+A messy list of people who inspire her.

-To view her graduate studio blog, visit Cargo.
+To view her graduate studio blog, go here.